 Key Stake Holders – To execute on the above strategy, several key stake holders will be required.
 On the Rockwell side of the house, we will need: Chirayu, Francisco, Pradeep, Scott Miller and Kevin Chao.
 From the Microsoft side, we will need: Stephen Chelack, David Crook, Sam George and Eric Boyd.

 The reasoning for such high-level resources as stake holders is due to the deep level of partnership required to pull off the commercialization phase.

-The Dog Leg

-Abstract – “The Dog Leg” refers to a curvature in a golf hole layout which may or may not include hazards which you can drive across.
-Due to this problem, the prediction accuracy is poor when using just tabular data as it is impossible to know from just statistics if you can cut the corner or not; and even if you could; it is difficult to tell how challenging that corner is to cut as it relates to specific players.

-The Solution – The solution is a chain of neural networks piped together to process both imagery and player statistics.
-Phase 1 is to preprocess all proprietary satellite imagery of the golf courses into hazard maps.
-Phase 2 then uses those hazard maps combined with player statistics to output landing zones, clubs and probabilities.

-During the hack fest, the team successfully created an image segmentation network to identify the Tree hazard.